 The surety bond is like an insurance policy that protects the public in case any errors made by the California notary public cause financial or other harm.
-It protects the public by compensating them for damages incurred as a result of the actions of the bonded party.
+It protects the public by compensating them for damages incurred due to the bonded party’s actions.

-This cost can vary here, but the state-required notary bond costs $38 from our notary supply partner.
+This cost can vary here, but the state-required notary bond costs $38 from one company.

-Keep in mind that this bond protects the public, not the notary public.
-If the notary public wants similar insurance to protect the notary from any errors the notary public can purchase optional errors and omissions insurance.
-This costs an additional $40 to $170 at our supply partner, depending on the amount of coverage.
+Remember that this bond protects the public, not the notary public.
+If the notary public wants similar insurance to protect the notary from any errors, the notary public can purchase optional errors and omissions insurance.
+Depending on the coverage, this costs an additional $40 to $170 that same company.